-Andrew Landry What's In The Bag? - Valero Texas Open
+Andrew Landry What's In The Bag? - One-Time PGA Tour Winner

-We take a look at the gear used by Andrew Landry in his Valero Texas Open win
+We take a look at the gear used by Andrew Landry.

 Andrew Landry What’s In The Bag?

-Andrew Landry won his maiden PGA Tour title at the Valero Texas Open.

-He parred the final seven holes to seal a two stroke victory at TPC San Antonio.
+Andrew Landry won his maiden PGA Tour title at the Valero Texas Open last year where he parred the final seven holes to seal a two-stroke victory.
+As a result he has qualified for the 2019 Masters and will look to rectify his current skid which sees him drop to 120th in the world.

+What clubs is the American using to try and achieve that?
+We take a look below.

-The American is a Ping ambassador and uses a majority of the company’s clubs.
+The 31-year-old is a Ping ambassador and uses a majority of the company’s clubs.

 Interestingly, his driver is the Ping G30 which came out in 2014.
-Landry has averaged 292.8 yards on Tour this season, finding just under 60% of fairways.

-The 30-year-old carries a newer Ping G 3 wood and another Ping G 5 wood.
+Then he carries three fairway woods each of which are different models.
+The first is a brand new TaylorMade M5 fairway wood with its Twist Face technology.
+Next up is a slightly older Ping G model with 17.75 degrees of loft and finally he puts the new Ping G410 in the bag as a seven-wood.

 His irons are the Ping iBlades from 3 to PW.
 His 4 and 5 irons are 1° weak and 6-PW are all 0.5 weak.
+It should be acknowledged here that the top of his bag changes regularly dependent on the course and its conditions.

+His putter is the Ping PLD Prime Tyne C and his ball is the Titleist Pro V1x

 We take a look at the equipment used…